AGnias47/secret-santa/README.md

 ```

 #### Gmail SMTP
 Emails sent through Gmail are currently sent through the Simple Mail Transfer Protocol using Python's smtplib.
-Since SMTP is open to man in
+Since
-the middle attacks, common email servers, such as gmail, will fail to send an email using this script by default because
+SMTP is open to man-in-the-middle attacks, common email servers, such as gmail, will fail to send an email using this script by default because
 it poses a security risk.
 In Gmail, you can work around this by logging into your Gmail account and going to
 [https://myaccount.google.com/lesssecureapps](https://myaccount.google.com/lesssecureapps), and enabling it while the
 script runs.
 The current method of running this script using Gmail has been to allow less secure apps via Gmail, run the script, and